cider-dft/CiderPress/docs/c_extensions/c_extensions.rst

 C Extension Libraries
 =====================

-CiderPress moves the repeated convolution, interpolation, and spline-adjoint operations used by nonlocal descriptors into compiled libraries.
+CiderPress moves the convolution, interpolation, and spline/spline-adjoint operations used by nonlocal descriptors into compiled C libraries.
 Python owns the model settings, backend orchestration, and array layout.
 The extension layer consumes arrays with the shapes and memory conventions established by that interface.